EIT-Pathogena/client/README.md

 gpas download a5w2e8.mapping.csv --inputs --filenames ""
 ```

-The complete list of `--filenames` available for download varies by sample and can be found in the Downloads section of sample view pages in the web portal.
+The complete list of `--filenames` available for download varies by sample, and can be found in the Downloads section of sample view pages in the GPAS web portal.

 #### Querying sample metadata (`gpas query`)